-Dr. Zhang is Associate Professor of Internal Medicine and Neurology & Neurotherapeutics at University of Texas Southwestern Medical Center, Director of Cerebrovascular Laboratory at the Institute for Exercise and Environmental Medicine Texas Health Resources Presbyterian Hospital Dallas.
+Dr. Zhang is Professor of Internal Medicine and Neurology & Neurotherapeutics at University of Texas Southwestern Medical Center, Director of Cerebrovascular Laboratory at the Institute for Exercise and Environmental Medicine Texas Health Resources Presbyterian Hospital Dallas.
 His research focuses on age-related changes in brain perfusion, structure and function, and the development of novel interventions to improve brain health and quality of life in older adults.
 Dr. Zhang serves as the chair of the rrAD Steering Committee and leads the Dallas research site in the rrAD study.
 View Dr. Zhang’s IEEM profile.

 Ellen Binder, M.D.

 Dr. Binder is a Professor of Medicine and Occupational Therapy at Washington University (WU) in St. Louis, Director of the WU Geriatric Medicine fellowship training program, and is board-certified in Internal Medicine and Geriatrics.
 Dr. Binder’s research has focused on interventions to reduce or delay functional and cognitive decline in older adults, primarily through exercise and hormonal therapies.
 Dr. Binder leads the St. Louis site for the rrAD study, and is chair of the Ancillary Studies Committee.
 View Dr. Binder’s Washington University profile.